Twipped/InterviewThis/InterviewThis.md

 - How old is your codebase?

+- Do you have a well defined coding standard?

 - Do you unit test?
 If so, what libraries do you use?

 - Do you regularly correct technical debt?